sevmorris/macback-m1/README.md

 <br>

-If this seems like more than you're comfortable with:
+If this seems like more than you want to do:

 <details>
   <summary>I *do not* want to run Strap</summary>